What is the Definition of Automatic Unfair Dismissal

-Automatic Unfair Dismissal
+Automatically Unfair Dismissal

 Automatic unfair dismissal refers to a situation where an employee is dismissed by their employer for reasons that are deemed automatically unfair by employment law.
 These reasons are outlined in legislation and include factors such as pregnancy, maternity leave, exercising certain statutory rights, or whistleblowing.
-The concept of automatic unfair dismissal aims to protect employees from being unfairly targeted or punished by their employers for engaging in activities that are legally protected.
+The concept of automatically unfair dismissal aims to protect employees from being unfairly targeted or punished by their employers for engaging in activities that are legally protected.
 Examples include:

 1. ERA section 100 – complaints about health and safety, refusing to work because of health and safety concerns.
 No upper limit on compensation.